Hampster Dance: Background

-Hampton and the Hampsters
+Music releases and Hampton and the Hampsters

+In April 1999, hoping to capitalize on the popularity of the website, English electronic group the Cuban Boys promotionally released "Cognoscenti vs. Intelligentsia".
+In its original release, the track featured the sped-up sample of "Whistle Stop".
+When the song was commercially released later that December, it was replaced with a soundalike sample.
+The song was marketed as "the Hamster Dance song", and LaCarte accused the group of stealing her idea.
+The single peaked at number 4 on the Christmas 1999 UK singles chart.

-The popularity of the website led to the creation of a full song called "The Hampsterdance Song", which was produced by the Boomtang Boys and released on July 4, 2000.
-Disney did not allow the use of the actual "Whistle Stop" clip, so the Boomtang Boys created a sound-alike rerecording.
-The liner notes for the single include the statement "Includes elements of 'Whistle Stop' by Roger Miller."
-A cartoon video was produced for the single that introduced a cartoon "band" of four hamsters; though the song was solely credited to "Hampton the Hampster", the band was later dubbed "Hampton and the Hampsters."
+In June 2000, LaCarte partnered with producers The Boomtang Boys for the release of a site-sponsored song, "The Hampsterdance Song".
+Like the previous single by the Cuban Boys, the single contains a different sound-alike sample of "Whistle Stop".
+Disney did not allow the use of the actual "Whistle Stop" clip, and liner notes for the single state: "Includes elements of 'Whistle Stop' by Roger Miller."
+A cartoon video was produced for the single that introduced a cartoon "band" of four hamsters which included Hampton alongside Fuzzy, Hado, and Dixie.
+Though the song was solely credited to "Hampton the Hampster", the band was later dubbed "Hampton and the Hampsters."
 The song reached number one on the Canadian Singles Chart while peaking at number 32 on the RPM charts.
 In Australia, "The Hampsterdance Song" was released in 2001 and reached number five on the ARIA Singles Chart.
 The song proved to be very successful on Radio Disney, where it became the station's all-time most played song and was later included on the compilation album Radio Disney Ultimate Jams.
-LaCarte created an online store offering T-shirts and CDs of the fictional group's music.
-An Flash-animated series was planned by Nelvana, but never made it past the planning process.
-Prior to the release of "The Hampsterdance Song", a similar song featuring an unofficial sound-alike rendition of "Whistle Stop" was released as "Cognoscenti vs. Intelligentsia" and performed by the Cuban Boys.
-This version peaked at number 4 on the Christmas 1999 UK singles chart.
+LaCarte's online store was expanded and began offering T-shirts and CDs of the fictional group's music.
+A Flash-animated series was planned by Nelvana, but never made it past the planning process.

-Following the relative success of "The Hampsterdance Song" single, an entire album featuring the fictional band titled Hampsterdance: The Album was released in 2000.
+Following the relative success of "The Hampsterdance Song" single, an entire album titled Hampsterdance: The Album was released in October 2000.
 Some follow-up singles from this album were moderately successful in Australia, such as "Thank God I'm a Country Boy" (a cover of the John Denver song, reaching number 12) and "Hampster Party" (reaching number 44).
-Hampsterdance: The Album was reissued with a shorter tracklist as The Hampster Dance Party in 2002.
-Later album releases were Happy Times Ten (2002), the compilation Hampsterdance Hits (2004), and A Very Hampsterdance Christmas (2008).
+In August 2001, the group released the single "Sing a Simple Song" which was a number one hit on Radio Disney.
+The song was included on their follow-up album Happy Times Ten (2002).
+Hampsterdance: The Album was reissued twice with shorter track listings: first as The Hampster Dance Party (2002) followed by Hampsterdance Hits (2004).
+In 2008, the group released their final album, A Very Hampsterdance Christmas.